fabiancruzcs/CTF-Writeups/Warmups/Twine.md

 </p>

 ### Thought Process:
-For this challenge, I received an image and a CTF prompt hinting that the flag might be hidden within the image.
-My initial instinct was to examine the image's metadata using ExifTool by Phil Harvey, an open-source tool.
+For this challenge, I received an image and a CTF prompt hinting that the flag might be hidden within.
+My initial instinct was to examine the file's metadata using the ExifTool.
 However, I couldn't find any meaningful traces of the flag in the metadata.

 <p align="center">ExifTool cmd output:</p>
 <p align="center">
   <img src="https://imgur.com/jKsCtDi.png" alt="ExifTool-Output" width="500" height="400"/>
 </p>

 Next, I considered the possibility of steganography, where data is concealed within images.
-I used the open-source tool steghide to investigate the image for hidden messages.
+I used the tool steghide to investigate the image for hidden messages.

 Integrating steghide into my system, I tried to decrypt the hidden content using various passwords, but without success.
-The command for extracting the hidden message is:
+The command for extracting the hidden message was:

 ```sh
 steghide extract -sf twine.jpg